salmaanrizvi/jukebox-views-ios-0616/README.md

 ## Objectives

-1. Connect custom data classes into a view controller.
+1. Use custom data classes in a view controller.
-2. Use `IBAction`s to call methods on custom classes, and to set labels with output strings.
+2. Use `IBAction`s to trigger methods on view controllers, and `IBOutlets` to set labels with output strings.
 3. Use the `AVAudioPlayer` class to play audio files.

 ## Introduction